Venezuela - Formalities

 Agent fees for clearance can be substantial, but as a good agent can save a lot of time and bother, one should try to check in advance to determine a good agent and establish their fees before using them for clearance.

-There are National Park fees in Los Roques and the Moroccoy Park.
+Fees tend to vary on the islands.
+There are National Park fees to be paid at both Los Roques and the Moroccoy Park.

 Chartering is illegal in Venezuela, especially to Venezuelan citizens, and can lead to heavy fines or confiscation of the boat.
 An exception to this rule is when a foreign flag vessel arrives to pick up charter guests from aninternational flight to cruise in Venezuelan waters, these being considered as crew.
 This practice should be kept very low key.